ansible/workshops/exercises/rhdp_auto_satellite/4-ripu/1.2-three-tier-app/README.md

   ![Controller inventories group](images/update_controller_inventory_07.png)

 - The **Groups** defined for the **EC2 Dynamic Inventory** screen is displayed.
-Click on the "AnsibleGroups_appdbs" group.
+Scroll down and click on the `stack01_appdbs` group.

   ![Controller inventories group](images/update_controller_inventory_08.png)

 - Initially, the "Details" tab will display.
-Click on the "Hosts" tab and we will see that `node3.example.com` is present in the "AnsibleGroups_appdbs" group.
-Remember earlier, when we reviewed the variables section of the **EC2 / Set instance tag - AnsibleGroup** job template?
+Click on the "Hosts" tab and we will see that `node3.example.com` is present in the "stack01_appdbs" group.
+Remember earlier, when we reviewed the variables section of the **EC2 / Set instance tag - RHEL** job template?
 The **group_tag_map** matches up:

 ```
   "group_tag_map": {
     "node1.example.com": "frontends",
     "node2.example.com": "apps",
     "node3.example.com": "appdbs"
-  }
+  },
+  "app_stack_name": "stack01"
 ```

-> **NOTE**
->
-> If you worked through the previous exercise ** Convert2RHEL **, `node6.example.com` will also be present, if you decided to include the * Three-Tier App * component of the exercise.
-This demonstrates that multiple stacks of tiered applications, across multiple host stacks can be covered by the same automation flows.

 - Rather than having to navigate to **Inventories > EC2 Dynamic Inventory > Sources > _inventory_source_name_** and clicking "Sync" to initiate sync events, we have put together a job template with surveys and associated Ansible playbook that provides a more convenient method to utilize for this task.
 Let's review: